szli6792/CSCI-3308-Team-3/PAGE_TESTING.md

 Parameters needed for the page:

-- User search variable, Results variables from database based on user search variable, User login status, Is user subscribed status.
+- User search variable, Results variables from database based on user search variable

 Data needed to render the page:

-- Specific food data (Pictures, Food name, Rating, Price, Description, Farm selling product), User information data (Logged in status, subscription status).
+- Specific food data (Pictures, Food name, Rating, Price, Description, Farm selling product).

 Link destinations for the page:

-- Home page, About us page, Categories page, My cart page, My wish list page, My account page.
+- Home page, About us page, My account page.

 List of tests for verifying the rendering of the page:

-- (Test 6) Test user sign on, (Test 2) Test linked pages, (Test 1) Test integrity of products displayed, (Test 5) Test search bar.
+- (test_#pagename_links) Test linked pages, (test_#pagename_data) Test integrity of products displayed

 - (**Tests described in detail at bottom**)